cceremuga/pypacket/README.md

 You are welcome to contribute by submitting pull requests on GitHub if you would like.
 Feature / enhancement requests may be submitted via GitHub issues.

+## Security Notes

+APRS messages are transmitted on amateur radio frequencies in plaintext for anyone to read.
+APRS is never private or secure.
+Connections to APRS-IS are insecure and only intended for licensed amateur radio operators.

 ## Credits

 * [ ~ Dependencies scanned by PyUp.io ~ ]